How to Spot Fake News

 Fact-checking websites such as Snopes and MediaBiasFactCheck may be helpful.
 For example, it is important to separate the political leaning of a news outlet from its factual accuracy.
 For example, "Psychology Today" is labelled as "pro-science" with "high accuracy".
 Fox news on the other hand is classified as having "right-wing bias" with mixed accuracy whereas MSNBC often has a "left-wing" bias with mixed accuracy.
 The New York Times may be "left of center" but is rated as having high factual accuracy.

-Once you get the hang of it, don't forget to pay it forward, let's help inoculate each other against the spread of misinformation!
+These are just indicators of course, but once you get the hang of it, don't forget to pay it forward, let's help inoculate each other against the spread of misinformation!

 van der Linden, S. (2017).
 Beating the hell out of fake news.
 Ethical Record: The Proceedings of the Conway Hall Ethical Society 122(6), 4-7.